 In Brazil, workers may be hired in several ways, but the most common practice is to hire workers as employees.
 An employment relation is characterised by the simultaneous presence of four requisites.
-Whenever the requisites of employment relation are not present in a labor relation, the parties are free to structure it in a different way other than employment, such as: independent contractors/consultants, service providers/outsourced workers, temporary workers, intern, non-employed officers, among others, provided that the specific rules and regulations regarding such other forms are complied with.
+Whenever the requisites of employment relation are not present in a labour relation, the parties are free to structure it in a different way other than employment, such as: independent contractors/consultants, service providers/outsourced workers, temporary workers, intern, non-employed officers, among others, provided that the specific rules and regulations regarding such other forms are complied with.
 The Labour Code is applicable solely for employees, while the other work structures are governed by different statutes.

 Employment agreements in Brazil are usually for an indefinite term.
-As per the Labor Code, fixed-term employment agreements are only allowed: (a) for up to 2 years when: (1) the temporary nature of the service justifies a pre-established term, or (2) the business activities have a temporary nature; (b) during an initial 90 day probation employment period, after which the employment agreement will become for an indefinite term.
+As per the Labour Code, fixed-term employment agreements are only allowed: (a) for up to two years when: (1) the temporary nature of the service justifies a pre-established term, or (2) the business activities have a temporary nature; (b) during an initial 90-day probation employment period, after which the employment agreement will become for an indefinite term.

 The fixed-term agreement will become an indefinite term employment agreement, if the agreement: (a) is for a fixed term, but the reason to justify it is not one of the reasons allowed by law; (b) does not have a clause mentioning the term and the legal justification for such term; (c) is extended more than once; (d) the maximum term is not observed; (e) the renewal is not agreed by the parties in writing; or (f) if successive fixed-term employment agreements are used without observing the 6-month break.

 The notice period, also called “prior notice”, is only applicable in the event of termination of employment agreements for an indefinite term.
-In the event of termination of the employment agreement for an indefinite term, without cause and upon the employer´s initiative, the employer must provide the employee with a prior notice proportional to the length of service, minimum of 30 days if the employee has worked up to 1 year and 3 additional days for each year of service limited to 60 additional days (maximum of 90 days prior notice).
+In the event of termination of the employment agreement for an indefinite term, without cause and upon the employer´s initiative, the employer must provide the employee with a prior notice proportional to the length of service; minimum of 30 days if the employee has worked up to 1 year and 3 additional days for each year of service limited to 60 additional days (maximum of 90 days prior notice).
 In the case of a termination of employment agreements for an indefinite term, without cause and upon the employee’s initiative (resignation), the employee must provide a prior notice to the employer of 30 days or request to be released from working during the prior notice period.
 In the event of termination by mutual consent, the prior notice period will be reduced by half.